ipedrazas/docmock/README.md

 Docker to mock services based on a json file or a json schema.

-Docmock generates a REST enpoint that returns json objects based on the schema provided.
-The main use case is for integration testing in isolation of 3rd party services..
+Docmock generates a REST endpoint that returns json objects based on the schema provided.
+The main use case is for integration testing in isolation of 3rd party services...

 There are two ways of creating a REST endpoint.
 One is defining a schema, the other is just passing and `endpoint` env var and a `JSON` object, you can also specify the maximum objects returned using the `MAX` env var. :